juji-io/datalevin/benchmarks/write-bench/README.md

 The first task writes a 8 bytes integer as key and a 36 bytes random UUID string as value.
 In Datalevin, this means an entitiy of two attributes, one is a long, marked as `:db.unique/identity`, and the other a string.
-In Sqlite, this is a row of two fields, one is an integer ``PRIMARY KEY``, and another `TEXT`.
+In Sqlite, this is a row of two fields, one is an integer `PRIMARY KEY`, and another a `TEXT`.

 The pure write task is to write 10 millions such data to an empty DB.
 The integers are all even numbers between 1 and 20 millions, so the next task can have 50% chance of hitting existing data initially.

-Write data in batches generrally improve throughput, so we vary the batch sizes in pure write task: 10, 100, 1k, and 10k, to test the batching speed up effect.
+Write data in batches generrally improve throughput, so we vary the batch sizes in this task: 1, 10, 100, 1k, and 10k, to test the batching speed up effect.

 #### Mixed Read/Write